-In this paper, gossiping is used to exchange information about the weights of the stochastic edges between agents.
-Hass et al. [17] built ad hoc routing, protocols where gossiping is used to reduce the protocol's overhead.
-Kulik et al. [18] proposed the SPIN family of protocols that use gossiping to overcome problems such as implosion, overlap, and resource blindness common to ad hoc networks.
-Braginsky and Estrin [19] introduced a scheme that allows queries to be delivered while providing trade-off between setup overhead and delivery reliability.
-While it is possible to combine our modelling and results for these works, it is certainly not straightforward due to the differences between the underlying assumptions.
+In this paper gossiping is used to exchange information about the weights of the stochastic edges between agents.
+Hass, Halpern, and Li [17] build ad-hoc routing protocols where gossiping is used to reduce the protocols overhead.
+Kulik, Rabiner, and Balakrishnan [18] proposed the SPIN family of protocols that use gossiping to overcome problems such as implosion, overlap, and resource blindness common to ad-hoc networks.
+Braginsky and Estrin [19] introduced a scheme that allow queries to be delivered while providing tradeoff between setup overhead and delivery reliability.
+While it is possible to combine our modelling and results for these works it is certainly not straight forward due to the differences between the underlaying assumptions.

 First, in our model, the network topology is assumed to be known to a large extent and mostly the weights are unknown.
-In ad hoc networks, the network is assumed to change so frequently that the overhead to learn its topology is too large to become realistic.
-Thus, in our case we collect knowledge about the state of edges, while in ad hoc networks the effort is to learn a route (sometimes with the ability to improve it based on cost) but there is no attempt to learn the network state and optimize based on this.
+In ad-hoc networks, the network is assumed to change so frequently that the overhead to learn its topology is too large to become realistic.
+Thus, in our case we collect knowledge about the state of edges, while in ad-hoc networks the effort is to learn a route (sometimes with the ability to improve it based on cost) but there is no attempt to learn the network state and optimize based on this.

-Another major difference is that in our case we assume the existence of a priori knowledge about the statistics of the network, such as the weight distribution of the links, the probability to learn about the state of a certain link by traveling on another, etc. In most other ad hoc network models, such knowledge is never assumed.
+Another major difference, is that in our case we assume the existence of a priory knowledge about the statistics of the network, such as, the weight distribution of the links, the probability to learn about the state of a certain link by traveling on another, etc. In most other adhoc network models, such knowledge is never assumed.

-In other ad hoc networks, one has full control of the ability to distribute information about the networks by changing the control algorithm.
+In other ad-hoc networks, one has a full control on the ability to distribute information about the networks by changing the control algorithm.
 In our case, information is flooded by cars whose drivers selected to mount special gossip equipment, but the drivers are going on their own private business.
 Thus we do not control the rate and direction of the information dissemination.
-This lack of control disqualifies many of the solutions suggested in the context of ad hoc networks in our model.
+This lack of control disqualify many of the solutions suggested in the context of ad-hoc networks in our model.